SUMMICRON-R 1:2/50

 Table of contents

-I have bought and sold this lens about three times, but recently I have been using it occasionally for the following reasons.
+This is a lens that I have bought and sold about three times, but lately I’ve been using it occasionally for the following reasons.

 ItemValuenote